How to Tackle Basic Plumbing Problems at Home: A Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems include dripping water from faucets clogged drains, and low water pressure.
+The most common plumbing problems include dripping water from faucets clogged drains, and low pressure water.

-There are a few important tools, such as an adjustable wrench, a plunger pipe wrench Teflon tape, and an screwdriver.
+There are a few indispensable tools like the plunger, an adjustable wrench pipe wrench Teflon tape, and the screwdriver.

 Is DIY plumbing safe?